HELL YES, you need travel insurance!

 Annual policy options

-If you take vacations more than twice a year, you may also want to consider an Annual Travel Insurance policy.
-A year-long policy might come out to be less expensive than purchasing travel insurance for every trip.
+If you take vacations more than twice a year, it may be beneficial to investigate the benefits of an Annual Travel Insurance policy.
+Purchasing coverage for an entire year may be less expensive than purchasing separate travel insurance policies for each individual trip.

 Why do I recommend travel insurance?

-Last-minute flight cancellations have been in the thousands per day in the USA alone this year.
+Last-minute flight cancellations have been in the thousands per day in the USA alone this year of 2022.
 Flight delays, long lines at check-in and security, and plus lost luggage have added to the misery.
 Europe and the rest of the world are also experiencing this craziness.

-Worldwide staff shortages, particularly pilots, have ruined vacations for millions across the globe.
-We have to include hotels, resorts, cruises, tours, etc.
+Worldwide staff shortages, particularly pilots and air traffic controllers, have ruined vacations for millions across the globe.
+We have to include shortages at hotels and resorts, and on cruises and tours, etc.

-The worst is yet to come though as it’s just mid-June, so… brace yourselves, pack your patience, and be prepared!
+The worst is yet to come though as winter holiday and summer travel continues to reign supremely frustrating, so… brace yourselves, pack your patience, and be prepared!

-I always recommend a CFAR* (cancel for any reason) travel insurance policy.
+I always recommend a CFAR (cancel for any reason) or CA (cancel anytime) travel insurance policy.

 Many travel insurance companies are no longer covering travelers if they decide not to travel because of COVID-19 risks or if they develop a fear of travel.
 This is because COVID is now considered a “known risk”.
 If you are worried about trip cancellation or trip interruption coverage because of the COVID situation, I highly recommend purchasing a CFAR* (cancel for any reason) travel insurance policy.
 These policies are usually more expensive but will give you the best chance of filing a claim should any event prevent you from traveling.